 First-Year Bachelor's phase: the curriculum of the first-year programme, specific for each Bachelor's study programme with a study load of 60.0 ECTS credits, coinciding with the Bachelor's study programme year 1.
-The student will not receive a Diploma or Certificate but will have to meet all the requirements of the First-Year Bachelor's phase.

-Final Bachelor's phase: the curriculum of years 2 and 3 of a Bachelor's study programme with a total study load of 120.0 ECTS credits.
+Final Bachelor's phase: the curriculum of the Bachelor's study programme excluding the first-year Bachelor's phase with a total study load of 120.0 ECTS credits.

-Fraud: actions and/or omissions by a student, making it impossible in whole or in part to properly evaluate their knowledge, understanding and skills or creating the opportunity for others to commit fraud.
+Fraud: actions and/or omissions by a student, intended or not, making it impossible in whole or in part to properly evaluate their knowledge, understanding and skills or creating the opportunity for others to commit fraud.